A QBist Ontology: The shapes of things

+If atoms and subatomic particles owe their properties to the experimental conditions under which they are observed, the following question arises: how is the experimental apparatus (or any other macroscopic object) related to the atoms and subatomic particles of which it is commonly said to be composed?

-Everything in sensory experience not only is localized---it is \emph{there}---but also is spatially extended and therefore conceptually divisible by \emph{cutting}.
-The literal meaning of the Greek word $\alpha$-$\tau o\mu o\varsigma$ is ``un-cuttable.''
-The reason it is usually translated as ``indivisible'' is that, until quantum mechanics came along, the parts of a material object were thought to be defined by boundaries acting in the manner of three-dimensional cookie cutters, while their forms were thought to be defined by boundaries separating their ``stuff-filled'' insides from their vacant outsides.
-Plato believed that the Universe could be described using five simple shapes---the solids named after him, four of which he believed to constitute the four elements Fire, Air, Water, and Earth---but he obviously could not account for the origin of these original shapes.
-The Greek atomists held that atoms came in an infinite variety of sizes and shapes, which likewise remained unaccounted for.
-Newton \cite{NewtonOpticks} speculated ``that God in the Beginning form'd matter in solid, massy, hard, impenetrable, moveable Particles, of such Sizes and Figures, and with such other Properties, and in such Proportion to Space, as most conduced to the end for which he form'd them''---and he (Newton) left it at that.
+What is primarily given to us in visual experience is not things but the shapes of things---not independently existing substances but shapes that we are generally able to attribute to re-identifiable Lockean substances.
+The parts that are primarily given to us in visual experience are therefore defined in spatial terms.
+In fact, until quantum mechanics came along, the parts of a material object were thought to be defined by boundaries acting in the manner of three-dimensional cookie cutters, while their forms were thought to be defined by boundaries separating their ``stuff-filled'' insides from their vacant outsides.
+Plato believed that the Universe could be described using five simple shapes---the solids named after him, four of which he believed to constitute the four elements Fire, Air, Water, and Earth---but he obviously could not account for the origin of these primordial shapes.
+The Greek atomists held that atoms came in an infinite variety of sizes and shapes, which likewise remained unaccounted for. \citet{Newton-nature} speculated ``that God in the Beginning form'd matter in solid, massy, hard, impenetrable, moveable Particles, of such Sizes and Figures, and with such other Properties, and in such Proportion to Space, as most conduced to the end for which he form'd them''---and he (Newton) left it at that.